-Three Months Ended Included in the Condensed Statements of Income: March 30, 2017 March 31, 2016 Revenue: Beverage concessionaire revenue (included in advertising revenue) (1) \$ 8.4 \$ 7.2 Advertising inventory revenue (included in advertising revenue) (2) 0.1 Operating expenses: Theater access fee (3) 20.6 18.7 Purchase of movie tickets and concession products and rental of theatre space (included in selling and marketing costs) (4) 0.5 0.3 Administrative fee - managing member (5) 3.4 9.0 Non-operating expenses: Interest income from notes receivable (included in interest income) (6) 0.2 0.2
+Three Months Ended Included in the Condensed Consolidated Statements of Income: March 30, 2017 Marcl 201 Revenue: Beverage concessionaire revenue (included in advertising revenue) (1) \$ 8.4 \$ 7.2 Advertising inventory revenue (included in advertising revenue) (2) 0.1 Operating expenses: Theater access fee (3) 20.6 18.7 Purchase of movie tickets and concession products and rental of theatre space (included in selling and marketing costs) (4) 0.5 0.3 Non-operating expenses: Interest income from notes receivable (included in interest income) (5) 0.2 0.2

-(1) For the three months ended March 30, 2017 and March 31, 2016, two of the founding members purchased 60 seconds of on-screen advertising time and one founding member purchased 30 seconds (with all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 second equivalent cost per thousand ("CPM") rate specified by the ESA.

-(2) The value of such purchases is calculated by reference to NCM LLC's advertising rate card.

-(3) Comprised of payments per theater attendee and payments per digital screen with respect to the founding member theaters included in the Company's network, including payments for access to higher quality digital cinema equipment.

-- (4) Used primarily for marketing to NCM LLC's advertising clients. - (5) Pursuant to the Management Services Agreement between NCM, Inc. and NCM LLC, NCM, Inc. provides certain specific management services to NCM LLC, including the services of the Chief Executive Officer, President, Chief Financial Officer, Executive Vice President, General Counsel and Executive Vice President, People and Organization.
-In exchange for these services, NCM LLC reimburses NCM, Inc. for compensation paid to the officers (including share based compensation) and other expenses of the officers and for certain out-of-pocket costs. - (6) On December 26, 2013, the Company sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
-In consideration for the sale, the Company received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
+- (1) For the three months ended March 30, 2017 and March 31, 2016, two of the founding members purchased 60 seconds of on-screen advertising time and one founding member purchased 30 seconds (with all three founding members having a right to purchase up to 90 seconds) from NCM LLC to satisfy their obligations under their beverage concessionaire agreements at a 30 second equivalent cost per thousand ("CPM") rate specified by the ESA. - (2) The value of such purchases is calculated by reference to NCM LLC's advertising rate card. - (3) Comprised of payments per theater attendee and payments per digital screen with respect to the founding member theaters included in the Company's network, including payments for access to higher quality digital cinema equipment. - (4) Used primarily for marketing to NCM LLC's advertising clients. - On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
 Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.

-As of Included in the Condensed Balance Sheets: March 30, 2017 December 29, 2016 Purchase of movie tickets and concession products (included in prepaid expenses) 0.3 - Current portion of notes receivable - founding members (1) 4.2 5.6 Long-term portion of notes receivable - founding members (1) 8.3 8.3 Interest receivable on notes receivable (included in other current assets) (1) 0.2 0.3 Prepaid administrative fees to managing member (2) 0.9 0.8 Common unit adjustments, net of amortization and integration payments (included in intangible assets) (3) 725.0 529.9
+As of Included in the Condensed Consolidated Balance Sheets: March 30, 2017 December 29, 2016 Purchase of movie tickets and concession products (included in prepaid expenses) 0.3 Current portion of notes receivable - founding members (1) 4.2 5.6 Long-term portion of notes receivable - founding members (1) 8.3 8.3 Interest receivable on notes receivable (included in other current assets) (1) 0.2 0.3 Common unit adjustments, net of amortization and integration payments (included in intangible assets) (2) 725.0 529.9 Current payable to founding members under tax receivable agreement (3) 20.3 18.4 Long-term payable to founding members under tax receivable agreement (3) 135.4 143.4